CaitiGre/Parallax-Demo/README.md

 As you have now created a new react file, you can remove all unnecessary files and components.
 All of the content in the CSS files may be deleted, as well as all of the content within the App function, and any react images.

 In addition, you will need to select some images (either your own or off of the internet) to use as your demonstration images.
-I selected mine as clear pictures (without filters) from [Unsplash] (https://unsplash.com/).
+I selected mine as clear pictures (without filters) from [Unsplash](https://unsplash.com/).
 Ideally you will want to choose images that are landscape.

 You will also want to select some png images that can be layered atop on of the other images that you have selected to create a scene.
 I would suggest at least four png images.